vapolia/StrokedLabel/README.md

        stroked:StrokedLabel.StrokeWidth="4"  />
 ```

-Apply the behavior through a style:
+Or apply the behavior through a style:
 ```xaml
 <StackLayout>
     <StackLayout.Resources>